 Unfortunately, I did not have enough persimmons to get me enough persimmon puree, so I improvised with the next best thing… pumpkin puree!

 The rest of the story?
 Totally boring.
-All that’s important is that this pudding cake is seriously unbelievable!
+All that’s important is that this Persimmon Pumpkin Pudding Cake is seriously unbelievable!
 So basic and humble from the outside, but full of flavor and spice and holiday happiness on the inside.

 I think you’ll love it 🙂